DerBroader71/circuitpython_text_animations/README.md

 * matrix - this will create a matrix rain effect to make the text appear and disappear in a loop
 * glitch = this will glitch the text to make the text appear and disappear in a loop
-* destroy - this will remove / add characters until the text appears and disappears in a loop Contributing
+* destroy - this will remove / add characters until the text appears and disappears in a loop
+* glitchmore - similar to glitch but it also shifts the textbox around the screen Contributing
 ============